E-Max Veneers in Thailand Your guide to cost, top dentists & hospitals

 The entire veneer is milled or pressed as a single piece of lithium disilicate with no layering.
 Maximum strength and faster lab turnaround.
 External staining is applied for surface characterisation.
 Ideal when durability is the priority.

-• Strongest configuration — full 400 MPa throughout
+- Strongest configuration with full 400 MPa throughout

 Stained and Glazed